Scientific studies show that bruxism responds well to hypnotherapy.

 Why do I grind my teeth?

 There are cases reported where poorly aligned teeth cause the grinding of teeth.
 Perhaps the mind is trying to level them out.
 I can’t do much to realign teeth (though I know a man who can) but I can help with the other possible causes of teeth grinding.
 Some sources suggest that poor sleep, alcohol and smoking may be factors.
-I would suggest that these are probably correlates, since people who are stressed are more likely to exhibit these behaviours too.
+I would suggest that these are probably correlates rather than causes, since people who are stressed are more likely to exhibit these behaviours too.

 Do check with your dentist first though.
 There’s not much joy to be had in paying me for sessions, only to later find out that you need dental work as well.